Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/SecretsManagement-solutionsArea.md

 - [Support automatic key rotation](https://github.com/bitnami-labs/sealed-secrets#sealing-key-renewal) for the private key and can be used to enforce re-encryption of secrets
   - Due to [automatic renewal of the sealing key](https://github.com/bitnami-labs/sealed-secrets#sealing-key-renewal), the key needs to be prefetched from the cluster or cluster set up to store the sealing key on renewal in a secondary location
 - Multi-tenancy support at the namespace level can be enforced by the controller
-- When sealing secrets developers needs a connection to the cluster control plane to fetch the public key or the public key has to be explicitly shared with the developer
+- When sealing secrets developers need a connection to the cluster control plane to fetch the public key or the public key has to be explicitly shared with the developer
 - Potential risk of secret checked into a git repo
 - If the private key in the cluster is lost for some reason all secrets need to be re-encrypted followed by a new key-pair generation
-- Does not scale with Multi-cluster here every cluster will require a controller having its own key pair
+- Does not scale with multi-cluster here every cluster will require a controller having its own key pair
-- Secrets are stored encrypted in the gitops repository, if the private encryption key is leaked, all secrets can be decrypted

 ### [Mozilla SOPS](https://github.com/mozilla/sops)